0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/zk-query-language.md

 // [ ] TODO: update example of the query language when new JS library is available
-// [ ] TODO: add referebce to Not equal operator
+// [ ] TODO: add reference to Not equal operator

 # Query Language